grumpyclimber/construction/article.md

 # Part 1 - scraping the data from Dataquest's community forum
 If you haven't used BeautifulSoup yet, then I encourage you to check my introduction notebook.
 It follows a similar path that we're going to take: scraping not one, but many websites.

-Let's have a look at how the actual Guided project post looks, so we can have a better idea on what we want to achieve:
+Let's have a look at how the actual Guided project post looks, so we can have a better idea of what we want to achieve:

 <img width="942" alt="main" src="https://user-images.githubusercontent.com/87883118/144956101-27b15dc3-4ad2-473f-870a-faa241819d02.png">